c0wsaysmoo/plane-tracker-rgb-pi/README.md

 When you use git to pull these files you'll have to move everything into a folder up. logos and files must be in the main folder ie /home/xxx/ not /home/xxx/plane-tracker-rgb-pi

-You'll have to move all the logos from logo2 into logo
+You'll have to move all the logos from logo2 and logo into logos

+mkdir /home/path/logos

+mv /home/path/logo/* /home/path/logos/

-mv /home/path/logo2/* /home/path/logo/
+mv /home/path/logo2/* /home/path/logos/

 You'll need to fill out the config file.